DAOmasons/daomasons-docs/docs/Rules/proposals.md

    - Most small expenses can be agreed upon via consensus however any sums that would be considered somewhat large, should be recorded in the governance forums.
 This can be determined during meetings.
    - If we can't manage this, we can rely on the [Decision Making Process](/Rules/decision-making)
    - If consensus is not reached then a formal proposal can be put on the Governance Forum.
-   - Any major governance changes or fundemental changes to operating procedures should have a written long form discussion in our governance forums.
+   - Any major governance changes or fundamental changes to operating procedures should have a written long form discussion in our governance forums.
 2. **Discussion Stage**
    - A detailed forum post should be placed in our [Governance Forums](https://commonwealth.im/dao-masons/discussions).
 Discussion period will last for 1 week.
    - After this time for discussion has passed, record of the decision must be carried out as a DAO vote.